top of page

 In the sixteenth century, with the invention of the printing press, texts began to be published in Yiddish, which is written using the Hebrew alphabet.
 These were written in a version of Yiddish free of dialectical idiosyncrasies to ensure a wide readership.

 Meanwhile, however, Yiddish only increased in speakership in Eastern Europe.
-To further this, Hasidic Jews (members of a Jewish group founded in the 18 century from a spiritual revival in contemporary Western Ukraine) used Yiddish heavily, both in religious ceremonies and in day-to-day life.
-In the 19th century, Yiddish literature burgeoned.
+To further this, Hasidic Jews (members of a Jewish group founded in the eighteenth century from a spiritual revival in contemporary Western Ukraine) used Yiddish heavily, both in religious ceremonies and in day-to-day life.
+In the nineteenth century, Yiddish literature burgeoned.
 These years saw the writings of Sholem Yankev Abramovitsh (whose nom de plume was Mendele Mokher Seforim), I. L. Peretz, and Sholem Aleichem.

 The Fall of Yiddish

 As a further blow to Yiddish, those who immigrated to the United States were eager to assimilate and adopt English, especially for their children.
-As an example, my Bubbe (Yiddish for grandmother) and Zayde (Yiddish for grandfather) were both born in the United States to Ukrainian Jewish parents.
+For example, my Bubbe (Yiddish for grandmother) and Zayde (Yiddish for grandfather) were both born in the United States to Ukrainian Jewish parents.
 My great-grandparents taught my Bubbe and Zayde Yiddish, however, for reasons that are now unclear to my Bubbe, she and my Zayde never taught Yiddish to their three children.
 Though my Bubbe adores Yiddish and continues to attend a weekly Yiddish club with a group of other women in Maryland, it seems abundantly clear that the population of young Jews who speak Yiddish is on a steep decline.

 Examples of Yiddish